Gregory Horror Show

-Gregory Horror Show (stylized as GREGORY HORROR SHOW) is a Japanese CGI anime interstitial television series created by Naomi Iwata and broadcast on select TV Asahi stations between October 1, 1999 and June 30, 2001.
+Gregory Horror Show (stylized in all caps) is a Japanese CGI anime interstitial television series created by Naomi Iwata and broadcast on select TV Asahi stations between October 1, 1999 and June 30, 2001.
 The series revolves around the mysterious hotel named Gregory House, where lost souls often end up, run by an old mouse named Gregory.
 The series is noted for its unusual papercraft-themed art style (similar to the one used in Pecola) and surreal tone.

 Synopsis

 The first series, "The Nightmare Begins", is a set of 25 stories about a businessman arriving at the hotel after taking a train home from work.
 He encounters the mysterious owner of the hotel, an old mouse known as Gregory, who suggests that he stay awhile in Room 205.
 With the help of various guests residing in the hotel, Gregory gradually erodes away his individuality, denouncing the first guest as nothing more than a small part of himself and confronting him on his workaholism.
 The man soon becomes drawn into a bizarre series of events taking place within Gregory House as he tries desperately to escape from this purgatory.
 Though he escapes back to his wife and son, he finds reality too boring, and returns voluntarily.
 It is heavily implied that he becomes an empty shell, Haniwa Salaryman.

 The second series, "The Second Guest", is similarly set with 25 stories, except this time the main victim is a woman who has just taken a taxi home from her best friend's wedding ceremony.
 She has had to endure many failed relationships and careers.
 It is also implied that her old flame was once the first guest, but their relationship went disastrously wrong.
 Due to her insanity from the degrading events, she starts a fire, burning down the house - however, the Gregory family survive, and welcome her into their family.

 The third series, "The Last Train", is set with 26 stories during a bizarre train ride that Gregory embarks upon.
 It differs from the previous two series in that there is no guest, nor is the hotel the central setting.
 Instead, Gregory himself is the protagonist, and the series takes place on the previously mentioned train as Gregory tries to escape from his own home and role as the innkeeper.
 However, unlike the previous two protagonists, he fails, and the train only takes him back to Gregory House.

 The fourth series, "The Bloody Karte", is a set of 12 stories about Catherine working in a mysterious hospital.